-Once he's satisfied he’ll jot down a detailed note on what quantity, size and quality small diamonds he needs.
+Once he is satisfied he’ll jot down a detailed note on what quantity, size and quality small diamonds he needs.

-The consultant then neatly places your center diamond into a crisp white “boat”.
-The small diamonds are perfectly color matched to it one by one.
+The consultant then neatly places your center diamond into a crisp white “boat”, and the small diamonds are perfectly color matched to it one by one.

 There’s no wiggle room here.
 They need to be perfect;

 If the small diamonds are whiter than your center diamond the contrast will make the main diamond seem more tinted in color.

 If the small diamonds are too colored the eye picks it up very quickly, and it’s going to bug you.
 Believe me.